A short reflection on how Dido has been portrayed throughout the centuries.

 Dido has captured the imagination of artists throughout the centuries.
-This enterprising woman was born around 800 BCE, and so the history is a little hazy, but legend has it that her autocratic brother killed her husband (who was also her uncle), so she fled to the coast of North Africa.
+This enterprising woman was born around 800 BCE, so the history is a little hazy, but legend has it that her autocratic brother killed her husband (who was also her uncle), so she fled to the coast of North Africa.
 She did a bit of wheeling and dealing with the local King for some land, ‘just enough space that could be covered by an oxhide’.
 She cunningly shredded an oxhide six ways from Sunday until it encompassed a plot large enough that she could establish her own prosperous city.
 Smart.

 As the Queen of the city, Dido was the most eligible bachelorette around and beyond picky.
 She no-likey, no-lighty’ed a string of suitors, until she eventually met the Trojan warrior Aeneas.
 The loved-up pair planned to marry, but a sense of duty convinced Aeneas to leave.
 Dido states that “Death must come when he is gone”, before lighting a match and dying among the flames of the city.